binocularity/binocularity.github.io/docs/README.md

-# a.
-Welcome to CUSP London
+# A Welcome to CUSP London
 ![CUSP London Logo](./assets/CUSPbanner_300.jpg)

 We are the Centre for Urban Science and Progress based in London, UK.